 A litigation friend is someone who acts as the claimant because the injured party is under 18, or is someone who lacks mental capacity.
 In both circumstances, a litigation friend is appointed to run the claim.
 This is usually a family member such as a parent.

 What if I no longer wish to claim and will there be charges?Close

 There is a 14-day cancellation period from the start of your claim and you can cancel your claim over the phone, by email or letter.
 You can still cancel your claim at any point following the 14 day period, but you may have incurred fees that you could be liable for.
 There are further considerations to take into account if you wish to discontinue your claim once court proceedings have been issued.

 If your claim is taken to court and proceedings are issued but you wish to cancel your claim, you won’t be able to recover any settlement money and could end up being liable for both the defendant’s costs and our own.
 For this reason, you need to be sure you’re willing and able to see your claim through to the end before starting it.
 Please contact us to discuss your situation in further detail should you wish to discontinue your claim.

 Where will my medical assessment take place?Close

-Due to Covid-19 restrictions, some appointments are now being arranged remotely via video link.
+As we emerge from the Covid 19 pandemic, some appointments may continue to be arranged remotely via video link.
 This is of course not ideal in every circumstance, as, depending on the nature of your injury, the expert will probably need to see you in person at some stage.
-If you are awaiting a face-to-face appointment, then we will aim for medical appointment to be in the closest town or city to you.
+If you are awaiting a face-to-face appointment, then we will aim for a medical appointment to be in the closest town or city to you.
 Our focus is on identifying and instructing the most suitable expert though, and sometimes it may become necessary for you to travel further afield to receive the best medical assessment.
 Once the assessment has been arranged, full details will be provided to you and we will always discuss your personal circumstances with you before arranging an appointment.

 What happens at a medical assessment?Close